collective/Products.ContentWellPortlets/README.txt

 Introduction
 ============

+Overview
+* Creates two new areas where portlets can be added to your Plone site:
-Adds two new portlet zones: one above the main heading (h1) of the page, and the other at the  base of the page, above the footer
+  * above the main heading (h1) of the page
+  * at the base of the page, above the footer
+  In each area, you can add up to three columns of portlets.

+* You should use CSS (in the custom folder in portal_skins, or in your own theme product) to configure how these portlets should appear relative to each other and to the content.

+Technical details
+* This product adds two new viewlets; within each of these we call a template that calls a series of portlet managers (the portlet managers are specified in portlets.xml) See browser/configure.zcml for details of exactly which viewlet managers these viewlets slot into

+* For styling: each area has a CSS id, and each column within it has a CSS class; these can be used for styling For example, if you want just two columns of portlets above the content, you could style with something like:
+  #portlets-above .portletsAboveContentA, #portlets-above .portletsAboveContentB { width:48%; padding-right:2em; float:left }

+* The browserlayer.xml file adds crucial functionality; it cannot be replaced with a layer declaration in configure.zcml

 TODO:
 The ContentWellPortlets.css and cssregistry.xml files should disappear from later versions of this product